rfabbri/vxd/README.txt

 in the main part of VXD, while there are secondary folders designated for incubating non-conforming code and for storing obsolete code that may be useful.

-Includes for both vxl vsol and vxd vsold can be done, and would look like
+Includes for both vxl vsol and vxd vsold can be done simultaneously, and would look like
 ```
 #include <vsol/vsol_some_class.h>
 #include <vsold/vsold_some_class.h>